Make It Happen

 Identify that neighbour who knows everyone and make a beeline for them!

-Catch every passer-by for a physically distanced chat while washing your car out on the road.
+Catch every passer-by for a chat while washing your car out on the road.

 WHERE TO HOLD YOUR ACTIVITIES

 Location, location, location!
 Wondering where to hold your community activities?
 We want people to adapt these activities to suit their neighbourhoods and the spaces that they have around them.
 Get your thinking cap on and decide what your best options are for locations depending on what activity you’re working on!
-Here are a few suggestions for spaces that could work, all chosen with social distancing in mind:
+Here are a few suggestions for spaces that could work:

 Parks

 Your local park is a perfect spot to hold larger scale events.
-There’s plenty of room to social distance safely, playgrounds to keep kids interested and it’s an easy spot to set up in for a day of fun.
-Parks are a great space ot use if you don’t have a ‘neighbourhood’ to set up in.
+There’s plenty of room for large numbers, playgrounds to keep kids interested and it’s an easy spot to set up in for a day of fun.
+Parks are a great space to use if you don’t have a ‘neighbourhood’ to set up in.
 If you are based in an apartment building or if you live in a rural community where your neighbours are spread out, they are a great option.

 Cul de sac